imatix/gsl/README.md

     Class: File

         Function: file . open (filename,[mode],[error])
+            Opens `filename` with `mode` for reading or writing, depending on
+            `mode`.
+If mode is 'r', the file is opened for reading.
+Default if mode is not provided.
+If mode is 'w', the file is opened for
+            writing.
+Empties file first.
+If mode is 'a', the file is opened for appending to existing content.
+On success, returns a file handle.
+            On error, returns undefined and sets `error`, if provided.

         Function: file . read (handle,[error])
+            Reads a line from file `handle` .
+On success, returns content read.
+            On error, returns undefined and sets `error`, if provided.

         Function: file . write (handle,string,[error])
+            Writes `string` to file `handle`.
+On success, returns 0.
+On error, returns -1 and sets `error`, if provided.

         Function: file . close (handle,[error])
+            Closes file `handle`.
+On success, returns 0.
+On error, returns -1 and sets `error`, if provided.

         Function: file . tell (handle,[error])
+            Returns the current file offset of `handle`.
+The next `read` or `write` will start at that offset.
+On success, returns offset, a number denoting the number of bytes into the file.
+On error,
+            returns undefined and sets `error`, if provided.

         Function: file . seek (handle,[offset],[error])
+            Moves current file offset to byte `offset` in file `handle`.
+If `offset` is -1, seeks to end of file, else seeks to specified
+            offset in file.
+On success, returns 0.
+On error, returns -1 and sets `error`, if provided.

         Function: file . slurp (filename,[error])

         Function: file . exists (filename,[error])
+            Tests for file (or directory) existence.
+Returns 1 if the file
+            exists.
+Returns 0 if the file does not exist and sets `error`, if provided.

         Function: file . timestamp (filename,[error])